-While all businesses have unique risks, the engineering field is a bit more complicated.
-Even within the profession, there are many different types of engineers who work on a vast number of projects.
+While all businesses have their own share of risks, the world of engineering is a bit more complicated.
+Even within the profession, there are a number of different types of engineers who work on all sorts of projects.

-It is important to work with an agent who can help evaluate the risks you face in your specific line of work and identify the types of coverage you need whether you and your crew are doing design and build projects, contracting to defense firms or working in the digital industry.
+It’s important to work with an agent who can both help evaluate your risks and identify the types of coverage you need to protect what you do.

 As an engineer, your professional liability risks are significant.
 It only takes a small mistake or error in judgment to throw off an entire project.
 A safety concern could be introduced by a change of building plans, or a delay by mismanagement and employee turnover.

-"Errors and omissions insurance," or E & O, protects you against legal claims in a wide range of scenarios.
-For example:
+"Errors and omissions insurance," or E & O, protects you against legal claims in a number of scenarios.

 A lawsuit is very expensive and can cause severe financial challenges for your business without the right protection.
 Engineer professional liability insurance covers your legal defense fees.
 If the court rules in the client’s favor, your insurance can also help to pay the settlement or judgment amount.